MicrosoftDocs/Viva/Viva/insights/Use/User-Roles.md

 audience: Admin
 ---

-# User roles in Workplace Analytics
+# User roles in Viva Insights

-Users of Workplace Analytics require the correct level of access to specific product areas to perform their required tasks.
+People need the correct level of access to specific product areas to perform their required tasks.
 The roles are distinct in their assigned responsibilities and access permissions.

 Each role only gives access to actions, pages, dashboards, and data that correspond with that role.
 Roles are assigned independently, are non-cumulative, and do not roll up.